Christopher D. Strang

-Mr. Strang is a partner of the firm and head of the Civil Litigation practice.
+Mr. Strang is a founding partner of the firm and specializes in business litigation and construction law.
 He received his B.S. degree with honors from the University at Albany in 1998 with a major in Marketing and a minor in Political Science.
-He served as a Project Coordinator for a construction contracting firm in New York before attending the Boston University School of Law.
+He served as a Project Coordinator for a construction contracting firm in New York for several years before attending the Boston University School of Law.

-Mr. Strang held the position of Associate at Corwin & Corwin, LLP from 2005-2010 where he specialized in construction litigation.
+From 2005-2010 Mr. Strang practiced exclusively construction litigation at a boutique Boston firm.
 He represented clients through all phases and forms of dispute resolution including bid protests at the Attorney General’s office, mediations, arbitrations and first-chairing at trial.

-He completed the Boston Bar Association’s Public Interest Leadership Program in 2008 and has served in many roles at the BBA since, including chair of the New Lawyers’ Section, co-chair of the BBA’s Public Policy Committee in the Litigation Section, co-chair of the Alternative Dispute Resolution Committee, and many more.
-He is also an Executive Committee member of the Boston Bar Foundation’s Board of Trustees and serves on many of the BBF’s charitable fundraising events and committees.
+He completed the Boston Bar Association’s Public Interest Leadership Program in 2008 and has served in many roles at the BBA since, including chair of the New Lawyers’ Section, co-chair of the Public Policy Committee in the Litigation Section, co-chair of the Alternative Dispute Resolution Committee, and many more.
+He is also the current Treasurer for the Executive Committee of the Boston Bar Foundation’s Board of Trustees and serves on many of the BBF’s charitable fundraising events and committees.
 He received the BBA President’s Award for his pro bono efforts in 2014.

-Mr. Strang is the current President of the Boston University School of Law Alumni Association, where he has served in every office through President.
-He was awarded the Career Development Alumni Award by the Boston University School of Law in 2008 and the Public Interest Project Pro Bono Award in 2013, and the Young Alumni Chair in 2015.
+Mr. Strang is very active in the Boston University School of Law Alumni Association, where he has served in every office through President.
+He was awarded the Career Development Alumni Award by the Boston University School of Law in 2008, the Public Interest Project Pro Bono Award in 2013, and the Young Alumni Chair in 2015.
 He currently serves on the Small and Mid-Sized Firm Advisory Board for the Career Development Office, and co-chairs the Board Mentoring Committee for the Alumni Council.